oppia/oppia-web-developer-docs/Angular-Migration.md

 11. Add the service to the [UpgradedServices.ts](https://github.com/oppia/oppia/blob/develop/core/templates/services/UpgradedServices.ts) as it is done for all other upgraded services.

+12. Add the service to [oppia-angular-root.component.ts](https://github.com/oppia/oppia/blob/develop/core/templates/components/oppia-angular-root.component.ts)
+    (a) First, import the migrated service and add it to the constructor of the component.
+(Taking an example of a hypothetical service called `MigratedService` here).
+    ```
+    import { MigratedService } from 'services/migrated-service';
+    ...
+    export class OppiaAngularRootComponent implements AfterViewInit {
+      ...
+      constructor(
+        ...
+        migratedService: MigratedService
+        ...) {}
+      ...
+    }
+    ```
+    (b) Then, created a static class variable called `migratedService` and assigned it the value in `AfterViewInit` like this:

+    `OppiaAngularRootComponent.migratedService = this.migratedService;`

+    After you have followed the steps, the component should now look like this:
+    ```
+    import { MigratedService } from 'services/migrated-service';
+    ...
+    export class OppiaAngularRootComponent implements AfterViewInit {
+      ...
+      static migratedService: MigratedService;
+      ...
+      constructor(migratedService: MigratedService) {}
+      ...
+      ngAfterViewInit() {
+        ...
+        OppiaAngularRootComponent.migratedService = this.migratedService;
+        ...
+      }
+    }
+    ```
+    Make sure that you have:
+    1. Imported the service.
+    2. Created a static class variable (use camelCase of the service class name as the static variable name).
+    3. Added the service to the constructor.
+    4. Assigned the service to the static class variable in ngAfterViewInit

 Take a look as to how the topic-viewer-backend-api.service is migrated in this [pull request](https://github.com/oppia/oppia/pull/8427/files).

 ## Implementation details to migrate tests